GoogleCloudPlatform/professional-services/examples/bigquery-oracle-ddl-migration-utility/Oracle DDL Extraction.md

 Steps to run this script:

-1. Create the orcl-ddl-extraction-config[-replica or -cdc].json file and place it in the gcs bucket.
+1. Create the orcl-ddl-extraction-config.json file and place it in the gcs bucket.
-      (For reference: gs://orcl-ddl-migration/orcl-ddl-extraction-config-replica.json)

 2. Create the object_name_mapping.json file and place it in the gcs bucket.
-      (For reference gs://orcl-ddl-migration/config/object_name_mapping.json)

-3. Add the needed additional metadata columns to the metadata_columns[ replica or _cdc ].json file and place it in the gcs bucket
+3. Add the needed additional metadata columns to the metadata_columns.json file and place it in the gcs bucket

-      (For reference gs://orcl-ddl-migration/config/metadata_columns_replica.json)
-4. After completing the above steps, the script can be run using two methods:
+4. After completing the above steps, the script can be run as

-    a) Using Composer:
-          Trigger the dag Oracle_BQ_DDL_Migration

-    b) Using VM:
-         Place the file in a VM which has acccess to Oracle Database and execute the python script as below
-        #Command to run the script
+        a) pip install -r requirements.txt
-        #python3 oracle_ddl_extraction.py <json_config_file_path> <project_name> <orc-instant-client-path>
+        b) python3 oracle_ddl_extraction.py <gcs_json_config_file_path> <project_name> <orc-instant-client-path>
-        #eg) python3 oracle_ddl_extraction.py gs://orcl-ddl-migration/orcl-ddl-extraction-config.json helix-poc /home/airflow/gcs/dags/ddlmigration/instantclient_21_7

-5. Once done, verify that the extracted ddl is placed in the specified gcs path (oracle_ddl) (For reference gs://orcl-ddl-migration/oracle_ddl/SIEBEL-S_ORDER.sql)
+5. Once done, verify that the extracted ddl is placed in the specified gcs path (oracle_ddl)